apache/datafusion/docs/user-guide/src/sql/select.md

 ```

 The `DISTINCT` quantifier can be added to make the query return all distinct rows.
+By default `ALL` will be used, which returns all the rows.

 ```sql
 SELECT DISTINCT person, age FROM employees